 - 1/2 cup dried cranberries, chopped

-- In a mixing bowl, cream butter, sugar, egg yolk, vanilla and salt until light and fluffy.
+- In a bowl, cream butter, sugar, egg yolk, vanilla and salt until light and fluffy.
 Gradually add flour.
-Stir in cranberries and ginger if desired.
-Divide the dough in half; form each half into a 6-in. x 3-in. x 1-in. block.
-Cover with plastic wrap and refrigerate for 3 hours or up to 2 days.
+Stir in cranberries and, if desired, ginger.
+Divide the dough in half; form each half into a 6x3x1-in. block.
+Cover with plastic wrap and refrigerate 3 hours or up to 2 days.

-- To bake, cut the dough into 1/4-in. thick slices; place on ungreased parchment-lined baking sheets.
-Bake at 350° for 12-15 minutes or until edges are golden.
-Yield: 4 dozen.
+- Preheat oven to 350°.
+Unwrap logs; cut the dough into 1/4-in.-thick slices.
+Place on ungreased parchment-lined baking sheets.
+Bake 12-15 minutes or until edges are golden.
+Remove to wire racks to cool.

 Nutrition Facts2 each: 136 calories, 8g fat (5g saturated fat), 29mg cholesterol, 127mg sodium, 15g carbohydrate (6g sugars, 0 fiber), 1g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.

 Made these last year, they were delicious!!
 Will be making them again this year, one batch will have mini choc. chips as I have a friend who does not like dried fruit.

 I made these according to the recipe but substituted a tsp. of orange extract and tsp.of dried orange peel for the ginger.
 I also made a glaze of powdered sugar, milk and orange extract and drizzled the cookies after they cooled.
 They are tender and absolutely delicious.
 I will be making this for Christmas.